 1.1 In these Terms and Conditions “the Company” means Peloton Events UK Ltd and “the Client” (which expressions shall include any principal on whose behalf the Client Order Form overleaf (“the Order”) is confirmed means the person, firm or company placing the order.
 Persons confirming the Order shall be deemed to have authority so to do from the person, firm or company on whose behalf they are acting or purporting to act.

-1.2 Orders placed with the Company shall constitute a contract when the confirms acceptance by email.
+1.2 Orders placed with the Company shall constitute a contract when the Client explicitly agrees by email.

 1.3 The Company and the Client acknowledge that these Terms and Conditions have been given due consideration and that they are considered reasonable and fair to both parties.

 1.4 The Company reserves the right to revise these Terms and Conditions from time to time.

 2.1 You will be required to pay the full amount payable within 30 days of invoicing or within 7 days if the contract is signed within 30 days of the Event.

 2.2 All payments to the Company shall be made without any set off, deduction, withholding or counterclaim.

 2.3 Accounts are strictly net unless otherwise stated.